 Mass treatment with antimalarials

 The mass treatment approach has been used in other diseases.
 It was one of the methods used in the 1960’s and 70’s as part of efforts to eliminate malaria [16].
-Despite its success in some areas, concerns exist regarding efficacy and feasibility and fear about accelerating drug resistance [17].
+Despite its success in some areas, concerns exist regarding efficacy and feasibility and there is fear about accelerating drug resistance [17].
 Mass treatment for malaria is not a programme that is encouraged by WHO.
-The current treatment guidelines recommends laboratory confirmation of parasites prior to initiation of ACT (WHO treatment guidelines).
-Mass screening and treatment is a preferred alternative to mass treatment and is used in Cambodia to contain and eliminate malaria [18].
+The current treatment guidelines recommend laboratory confirmation of parasites prior to initiation of ACT.
+Depending on the country status of malaria elimination, a combined mass screening and treatment method may be a preferred alternative to only mass treatment, and is used in Cambodia to contain and eliminate malaria [18].

-Rigorous and detailed systematic reviews have been conducted in the area of mass drug administration which reveals that there are still gaps in knowledge.
+Rigorous and detailed systematic reviews have been conducted in the area of mass drug administration.
+This reveal that there are still gaps in knowledge.
 Evidence is needed and therefore, more research should be conducted to identify optimal target population size, methods to improve coverage and primaquine safety.
 Mass drug administration will have a role to play in eradication of malaria but it has to be carefully managed within an overall strategy of a combined effort of malaria eradication in specific settings [17].

 Vaccines

 Malaria vaccines would be the ideal addition to the existing armamentarium of antimalarial tools [19].
 However till date there are no universally licensed malaria vaccines.
 Malaria vaccine development has not progressed as rapidly as one may desire.
 Antimalarial immunity is poorly understood and the identification of an immune correlate of protection continues to elude malaria researchers.
 Other reasons for the lack of an efficacious vaccine include the genetic diversity of malaria parasites and the complex life cycle that the parasite undergoes both in man and the female anopheles mosquito[20].
 These complexities have resulted in the many different approaches to the development of the malaria vaccine.
-Some of the major approaches used include a) a recombinant protein with adjuvant vaccine aimed at P falciparum pre-erythorcytic stage, b) whole sporozoite vaccines aimed at Pf pre-erythrocytic stage, c) prime boost vaccines that include recombinant DNA, viruses and bacteria aimed at Pf pre-erythrocytic and asexual erythrocytic stages and d) recombinant protein with adjuvant vaccines aimed at Pf and P. vivax sexual erythrocytic and mosquito stages [19].
+Some of the major approaches used include a) a recombinant protein with adjuvant vaccine aimed at P. falciparum pre-erythorcytic stage, b) whole sporozoite vaccines aimed at Pf pre-erythrocytic stage, c) prime boost vaccines that include recombinant DNA, viruses and bacteria aimed at Pf pre-erythrocytic and asexual erythrocytic stages and d) recombinant protein with adjuvant vaccines aimed at Pf and P. vivax sexual erythrocytic and mosquito stages [19].
 There are many clinical trials at various phases ongoing across the world with the hope that a breakthrough will occur shortly.

 Early malaria vaccine development in the 1930’s focused on inactivated or killed parasites that failed to generate a protective immune response.
 Continued efforts led to the first immunization and field trials for malaria vaccines before the close of the century.
 The vaccine, SPf66, which contained sequences of 3 P. falciparum blood-stage antigens and the circumsporozoite protein, was successful in showing a reduction in parasitaemia in South America but did not have any protection in Africa.